-Hate crimes happen because of race, gender identity, religion, sexual orientation, and disability.
-They can happen anywhere, home, school and in the community and can be frightening for both victim and witnesses and is an offence.
+Hate crimes happen because of race, gender identity, religion, sexual orientation, neurodiversity and disability.
+They can happen anywhere: home, school and in the community and can be frightening for both victim and witnesses and is an offence.
 Hate crimes can include:

-- physical attacks physical assault, damage to property, offensive graffiti, neighbour disputes and arson - threat of attack offensive letters or emails, abusive or obscene telephone calls, groups hanging around to intimidate you and unfounded, malicious complaints - verbal abuse or insults harassment over the phone, by text or face to face, abusive gestures, and remarks, bullying and threats
+- physical attacks physical assault, damage to property, offensive graffiti, neighbour disputes and arson; - threat of attack offensive letters or emails, abusive or obscene telephone calls, groups hanging around to intimidate you and unfounded, malicious complaints; - verbal abuse or insults harassment over the phone, email, social media, by text or face-toface, abusive gestures and remarks, bullying and threats.